strickyak/pythulhu/README.md

 event horizon of infinite recursion.

 ## Caveat Haxor
-I beg you, Dear Reader, not to glance further, for there are dangers here for a "developer" with a weak mind that cannot fathom the infinite vortex of cpu time and stack space.
+I beg you, Dear Reader, to glance no further, for there are dangers here for a "developer" with a weak mind that cannot fathom the infinite vortex of cpu time and stack space.
 Grotesque dreams, sleepless nights, weird algorithms, and certain madness await you if you continue...